sfepy/sfepy/doc/index.rst

    =======================================

-   SfePy is a software for solving systems of coupled partial differential equations (PDEs) by the finite element method in 2D and 3D.
+   SfePy is a software for solving systems of coupled partial differential equations (PDEs) by the finite element method in 1D, 2D and 3D.
 It can be viewed both as black-box PDE solver, and as a Python package which can be used for building custom applications.
 The word "simple" means that complex FEM problems can be coded very easily and rapidly.

    SfePy can use many terms to build the PDEs to be solved, see :ref:`term_overview`.
-SfePy comes also with a number of examples that can get you started, check :ref:`examples` and :doc:`tutorial`.
+SfePy comes also with a number of examples that can get you started, check :ref:`sfepy-gallery-examples-index` and :doc:`tutorial`.
 Some more advanced features are discussed in :doc:`primer`.

    There is also a preliminary support for the isogeometric analysis, outlined in :ref:`isogeometric_analysis`.